rpi-ws281x/rpi-ws281x-java/README.md

 #### Install SWIG on RaspberryPi

 You can try `./gradlew installSwigOnPi` to automatically execute all the steps detailed below on your pi.

+**NOTE:**
+The default-jdk-headless which this task will try to install works only on pis with ARMv7+ architecture (check with the command `cat /proc/cpuinfo`).
+The script will try to detect this and install the zulu jdk as an alternative, but this has only been tested on a raspberrypi Zero so far.

+**So proceed with caution!**

+You can read more in the [pi4j docs](https://pi4j.com/documentation/java-installation/).

 These commands worked for me:
 1. Install [prereqs](https://github.com/swig/swig/wiki/Getting-Started#linux---ubuntu)